alwinb/tiny-html-lexer/README.md

 Each call to `next ()` mutates and returns the iterator object itself, rather than the usual separate `{ value, done }` objects.
-It seems superfluous to create new wrapper objects `{ value, done }` for each chunk, so I went with this instead.
+It seems superfluous to create new wrapper objects for each chunk, so I went with this instead.

 Tokens are tuples (arrays) `[type, chunk]` where type is one of